apache/apisix/docs/en/latest/FAQ.md

 ## How to change the log level?

-The default log level for APISIX is `warn`.
+The default log level for Apache APISIX is `warn`.
 However You can change the log level to `info` if you want to trace the messages print by `core.log.info`.

 Steps: